 How do toll-free numbers work?

 When it comes to the caller, a toll-free phone number works exactly like any other phone number.
 You simply dial to get connected with a customer service rep or other personnel.
-The only difference between dialing a toll-free number and another number is long-distance calls are free, even when placed from a landline.
+The only difference between dialing a toll-free number and a local number r is that long-distance calls are free — even when placed from a landline.

-If you are a startup, small business owner, or large corporation, how your new toll-free number works depends on your phone service.
-Some VoIP service providers charge extra for receiving toll-free calls, so it’s important to do your research when selecting a service.
+The extra features that come with your toll-free number (like auto-attendants, hold music, or call recordings) depend on the phone service you choose.
+Some VoIP service providers also charge extra for receiving toll-free calls, so it’s important to do your research when selecting a service.

 How do I get a toll-free number?